Metal vs Retractable Hoses

 In April, two more metal garden hoses hit the airwaves, with Hercules Hose being the most prominent.
 In fact, it appears by my calculation that Hercules Hose may have surpassed the marketing push carried out by the marketers behind Metal Garden Hose a few months earlier.

 Hercules Hose is marketed very similarly to Metal Garden Hose, in that it is said to be kink-free, tangle-free, and lightweight.
-It can also withstand the elements and about any other durability test you throw at it.
+It can also withstand the elements and about any other durability test you throw at it, although as you can see in the video below, light hammering on it did flatten the hose a bit.

 There seems to be little difference between these two hoses.